 Early elementary school students are capable of memorizing Bible verses that will stick with them for a lifetime.
 The Bible Memory Verse Card sets for the Lower Grammar level include verses that are more complex than those chosen for the Preschool and Kindergarten level.
 There are few verses than the set for the Upper Grammar level, and the verses are often simpler, with just a sentence or two chosen rather than a passage.

-3) The Upper Grammar Level of Learning (Grades 4-6)
+3) The Bible for Kids: Upper Grammar Level of Learning (Grades 4-6)

 Upper Grammar students also delight in gathering knowledge.
 Their brains are ready to soak up whatever they encounter.
 What better information to encounter, but the Word of God?
 As Upper Grammar students progress, they can take on more of their learning on their own.
 If you have not started a daily Bible reading program with your child, you may want to begin by reading the Bible aloud together, and end in Year 3 with your child reading silently, then meeting with you later to discuss the reading.
 At this developmental stage, it is wise to support your child’s educational journey, yet to allow them greater freedom to learn on their own.
 Perhaps Scripture reading will remain a family activity as it has in our home through high school, and notebooking will be an individual project.